 I understand it takes a good couple of days for them to complete the journey so I'm expecting more and more to arrive over the next week until the air is filled with my favourite sound of the summer (apart from the pop of a wine bottle, or the cracking of ice in a glass as a Pimms is poured over it), that of gangs of swifts chasing each other at high speed just above the rooftops, squealing for all their worth.

 Sexy, glamorous, slim.
 Inclined to exaggerate.
 All my own hair and most of my own teeth.
 Able to break equipment in a single bound.
 Not shy of a bottle of wine or three.
-Am happily married to The Lovely Husband (TLH) and am owned by two cats called Sylvester Bean and Pepper Bean (sadly, now, just Sylvester Bean, Pepper left us on 2 November 2010).
+Am happily married to The Lovely Husband (TLH) and was owned by two cats called Sylvester Bean (who crossed the Rainbow Bridge on 27 December 2013) and Pepper Bean (who went over first on 2 November 2010).
 I wish I was better at everything I do.